Frequently asked questions

 What if I have a question that is not listed?

 Email questions to dhs.healthcare-providers@state.mn.us.
 We will review questions and post answers to this page on a regular basis.
 We will not post answers to every question.
-Please tell us if you are an MHCP-enrolled provider, county case manager, county or Tribal Nation representative or MHCP member or enrollee.
+Please tell us if you are an MHCP-enrolled provider, county case manager or county or Tribal Nation representative.
 You may also contact the MHCP Provider Resource Center at 651-431-2700 or 800-366-5411.